devopsconsulting/vdt.deploy/README.rst

    role.
 Puppet will install and configure the machine and register with the load balancer.

-.. index:: Configuration, avira.deploy configuration
+.. index:: Configuration, avira.deploy; configuration

 .. _avira-deploy-configuration: